DOL-003/dol-003-web/lib/compendium/buttons/index.md

 ### [Resin buttons](/buttons/mods/resin)

 The most common way people make custom buttons is to cast them out of resin.
 This allows a wide variety of both aesthetic options and modifications to the shape of the buttons.
-[Browse button makers on DOL-003.info](/modders?services=resin-buttons) to find artists who make resin buttons.
+[Browse button makers](https://dol-003.info/modders?services=resin-buttons) to find artists who make resin buttons.

 ### [Bald buttons](/buttons/mods/bald)